'Baby Shark,' Drinks And Dancing: Lebanon's Protests Are Unlike Any Other

 Lebanon's mass street protests resemble other outpourings of anger in places like Chile and Ecuador.
 But the Lebanese never miss an excuse to party.

 Faced with years of war, Lebanese have coped with strife by using satire, humor and lots of dancing.
-This "thawra" or revolution, as anti-government protesters in Lebanon call it, is no different.
+This thawra or revolution, as anti-government protesters in Lebanon call it, is no different.
 It's accompanied by clever handwritten signs, profanity-laced chants and even "Baby Shark" singalongs.

 For almost a week now, protesters have been demanding better public services, economic reforms and a new government.
 And many of them have done so while holding a Lebanese flag in one hand and a beer in the other.